-Delia Lloyd is a writer and communication consultant with particular expertise in non-fiction and academic writing, as well as blogging, journalism and editing.
+Delia Lloyd is a London-based communications expert with over 25 years of experience as a writer, editor and coach.
+She brings together an unusual mix of rigorous, analytic thinking with an authentic, accessible voice.
+Her particular expertise is in non-fiction and academic writing, as well as blogging, journalism and editing.

 Delia is a wonderful and warm coach – she worked to understand my writing, content and audience, before then creating a personalized programme of practical actions to enable me to move forward with my writing.
 Providing some brilliant practical exercises that I could apply to my writing going forward.
 Katie – Social Impact Professional

 The editing was really helpful.
 It was great to have Delia on board.
 I really liked her changes and kept most of them.
 Following her work I was inspired to work through to the end myself and make my own edits in her style, which I had struggled to do before, and became much more confident about cutting unnecessary words.
 Alice Grahame, Author of Walters Way and Segal Close: The Architect Walter Segal and London’s Self-Build Community